stacks-network/stacks-blockchain-docker/README.md

 sudo chmod 755 $DESTINATION
 ```

+### Security note on docker

+The Docker daemon always runs as the root user so by default you will need root privileges to interact with it.

+The script `manage.sh` uses docker, so to avoid the requirement of needing to run the script with root privileges it is prefered to be able to *manage Docker as a non-root user*, following [these simple tests](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ### **Env Vars**

 All variables used in the [`sample.env`](sample.env) file can be modified, but generally most of them should be left as-is.